 Those benefits are essential to mental health.
-If we didn’t have to go out to work, would we become a country of depressed hermits?
+If we didn’t have to go to work, would we become a country of depressed hermits?

 The Reciprocity Problem

-I’m a filthy lefty liberal, but even people like me feel some resentment when I hear a story about someone mooching off the system.
+I’m a liberal, but even people like me feel some resentment when I hear a story about someone mooching off the system.
 Why should they sit around getting a hand out when I work every day?

 Well, with UBI, I would be getting a hand out too.
 So I can’t use that argument.
 And the handout is the minimum.
 Most humans want more than the minimum.
 Not everyone has the ambition to become a doctor or lawyer, but most of us have enough ambition to go out and do something that gives us more than the minimum.

 The other factor to consider is the “so what” factor.
 I don’t like people gaming the system, but those doing it are a very, very small fraction of the people in the system.
 So which do you prefer, that no one gets SNAP because X% of claimants are scamming or no one gets it and the ones who need it starve because of that X% of bad apples?